Free Trial

 FUSI Short Interest - Frequently Asked Questions

 Short interest is the volume of American Century Multisector Floating Income ETF shares that have been sold short but have not yet been covered or closed out.
-As of July 15th, traders have sold 700 shares of FUSI short.
+As of April 30th, traders have sold 2,983 shares of FUSI short.
+0.66% of American Century Multisector Floating Income ETF's shares are currently sold short.
 Learn More on American Century Multisector Floating Income ETF's current short interest.

-American Century Multisector Floating Income ETF saw a decline in short interest during the month of July.
-As of July 15th, there was short interest totaling 700 shares, a decline of 46.2% from the previous total of 1,300 shares.
+American Century Multisector Floating Income ETF saw a increase in short interest in the month of April.
+As of April 30th, there was short interest totaling 2,983 shares, an increase of 1,957.2% from the previous total of 145 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling FUSI is an investing strategy that aims to generate trading profit from American Century Multisector Floating Income ETF as its price is falling.
-FUSI shares are trading up $0.06 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 From Our Partners